koenderks/jfa/cran-comments.md

-# jfa version 0.6.1
+# jfa version 0.6.2

-This is a submission for version 0.6.1.
+This is a submission for version 0.6.2.
 In this version I have:

-* Fixed a few bugs in two functions.
-* Added extra functionality in one of the functions.
+* Added an argument to several functions that provides control over the output.

 ## Test environments